-The Detailed Budget and Budget Justification sections should provide itemized detail for each major category for all years of the program.
-Complete all totals and subtotals.
-Enter the information on the web form and on the budget template.
+The Budget and Budget Justification should provide itemized detail for each category for all years of the program.
+The budget can be summarized in year one and extrapolated for the remaining years.
+All totals and subtotals should be completed on the webform and budget template.
 Payments are made to the SCOR Director's Institution, and it is the responsibility of the SCOR Director to divide funds among participating institutions.
 The maximum total annual award is \$1,000,000.00 for each year of the five-year grant.
 The maximum annual indirect cost is \$150,000.00 (15% of total annual costs).
 You may claim less than 15% indirect costs and apply those costs to the direct costs.

-- Use of Funds: The funds must be used for research-related costs while overhead/indirect costs must be kept at a minimum as further described below. - Permissible Direct Costs include the following with the specified limitations: - 1) Personnel expenses including salary, wage, or stipend and fringe benefits - 2) Other Direct Costs - Supplies and materials requests should be itemized by category\ - Equipment purchase requests must identify each item and how it relates to the SCOR\ - o Patient-associated costs
+- Use of Funds: The funds must be used for research-related costs while overhead/indirect costs must be kept at a minimum as further described below. - Permissible Direct Costs include the following with the specified limitations: 1) Personnel expenses including salary, wage, or stipend and fringe benefits

+- 2) Other Direct Costs - Supplies and materials requests should be itemized by category - Equipment purchase requests must identify each item and how it relates to the SCOR - Patient-associated costs

-\Supplies, materials, and equipment should be directly related to the proposed research and should be described in the budget justification section.
+Supplies, materials, and equipment should be directly related to the proposed research and should be described in the budget justification section.
 The budget will be reviewed by both the review committee and LLS staff to ensure that purchases are well-justified.
 If they are not well-justified, funded grantees may be asked to modify the budget.
 In some cases, the budget may be reduced before funding commences.

 - Permissible Indirect Costs (often referred to as Institutional overhead, IDC, M&A, G&A, or pooled costs) are those costs incurred for common or joint objectives that cannot be readily identified with a particular project (general maintenance, utilities, library, etc.) as defined in Office of Management and Budget Circular A-21.
-Indirect costs are limited to 15% of total costs requested. - Impermissible Costs include (but are not limited to) membership dues, tuition, books, journals, and publication costs.

-9. Signature Page: Provide all requested signatures.

-10. Appendix that includes the following (in this order):

-Organizational Assurances (Required) Projects for which IRB approval is pending must be accompanied by a signed letter from the appropriate institutional official.
+Indirect costs are limited to 15% of total costs requested. - Impermissible Costs include (but are not limited to) membership dues, tuition, books, journals, and publication costs. - 9.
+Signature Page: Provide all requested signatures. - 10.
+Appendix that includes the following (in this order): - Organizational Assurances (Required) Projects for which IRB approval is pending must be accompanied by a signed letter from the appropriate institutional official.
 The applicant should notify LLS of IRB approval prior to the grant review.
 Any application without these letters attached may not be reviewed.